- RN Programs by State

 Table of Contents[hide]

 Step 1: Visit Your State's Board of Nursing Website

 The first thing you need to do if your RN license is about to expire is visit your state's Board of Nursing website.
-This is essential in that each state sets its own license renewal requirements for Registered Nurses, and the requirements you will need to meet differ from that in another state.
+This is essential because each state sets its own license renewal requirements for Registered Nurses, and the requirements you will need to meet differ from those in another state.

 In most states, for you to renew your RN license, you will need to complete various continuing education (CE) classes.
 The amount and type of CE coursework you will need to complete depends on the state where you are seeking renewal.
 However, the amount ranges anywhere from 10 to 36 credit hours.